 Even the best players in the world experience variance of both the positive and negative kind.
 Good players can expect to potentially lose 10 buy-ins or more in cash game variance downswings.
-It is not unheard of for people to go on downswings in excess of 20 to 30 buy-ins in the case of extremely bad variance.
+It is not unheard of for people to go on downswings over 20 to 30 buy-ins in the case of extremely bad variance.
 This is normal and should be expected as we play larger sample sizes.

-On the flipside, players can go on positive variance heater runs over a small sample size of 1,000 to 5,000 hands where they are winning at rates excessive of 30bb/100.
-So when we think of variance, we must not only focus on cooler sessions, but also heater sessions.
+On the flip side, players can go on positive variance heater runs over a small sample size of 1,000 to 5,000 hands where they are winning at rates excessive of 30bb/100.
+So when we think of variance, we must not only focus on cooler sessions but also heater sessions.

 What Causes Variance?